github/docs/content/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services.md

 ### Configuring the role and trust policy

-To configure the role and trust in IAM, see the AWS documentation "[Configure AWS Credentials for GitHub Actions](https://github.com/aws-actions/configure-aws-credentials#configure-aws-credentials-for-github-actions)" and "[Configuring a role for GitHub OIDC identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp_oidc.html#idp_oidc_Create_GitHub)."
+To configure the role and trust in IAM, see the AWS documentation [Configure AWS Credentials for GitHub Actions](https://github.com/aws-actions/configure-aws-credentials#configure-aws-credentials-for-github-actions) and [Configuring a role for GitHub OIDC identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp_oidc.html#idp_oidc_Create_GitHub).

 > [!NOTE]
 > AWS Identity and Access Management (IAM) recommends that users evaluate the IAM condition key, `token.actions.githubusercontent.com:sub`, in the trust policy of any role that trusts {% data variables.product.prodname_dotcom %}’s OIDC identity provider (IdP).
 Evaluating this condition key in the role trust policy limits which {% data variables.product.prodname_dotcom %} actions are able to assume the role.